The lowdown on Valencia CF

-The club was founded in 1919, but was not among the founder members of La Liga in 1928.
+The club was founded in 1919, but was not among the original members of La Liga in 1928.
 Valencia started in the second division, but won promotion three years later and have stayed there ever since apart one season, 1986/87, when they dropped down to the second.

 They’ve also won all of the big continental trophies apart from the Champions League, in which they were beaten finalists twice in a row in 2000 and 2001.

 The 55,000 capacity Mestalla takes its name from a canal that used to run alongside the field.
 For several years it was known instead as the Luis Casanova after one of the club’s most esteemed presidents, but in 1994 the man himself asked for it to take back its former name.

 Built in 1923, it is the oldest of the twenty La Liga grounds, but its days are numbered.
 Work on a new stadium began in 2007 but the process has been interrupted by financial difficulties and it’s still unclear when the venue will be complete.

 Thirteenth place in the 2020/21 La Liga was very poor by Valencia’s usual standards, but 2021/22 has not been going much better.

 There have been four very clear phases.
 They got off to a bright start, but then went for seven games without a single wins.
 There was a marked improvement in November and December, but things then took another remarkable turn for the worse.
 They haven’t won since Christmas and dropped to 12th place after losing to Alavés last week, their lowest position of the season.